pelicanbaytennisgroups/content/page/groups/newgroup/newgroupinfo.md

 ## Subs

-1. describe your groups process for finding subs
+- describe your groups process for finding subs

 ## Captain's responsibilities

-1. describe the Captain's responsibilities
+- describe the Captain's responsibilities, if any

 ## Chelsea court reservations